-When you remodel or demo pretty much anything in San Francisco, you need asbestos testing if built before 1981.
+When you remodel or demo in San Francisco in a building built before 1981 you need preliminary asbestos testing.

 If asbestos-containing material like duct wrap is intact, you are not breathing asbestos fibers.

 If a suspect asbestos material has been damaged or disturbance (renovation/remodel/demolition/etc.) is planned, then asbestos sample testing should be done.
 It’s “dose/duration”, so you don’t want to breathe asbestos fibers for a long time; instead, test first, contains the dust, clear the area and don’t worry about breathing asbestos fibers.

 Any structure or system built or constructed prior to 1981 is assumed to contain asbestos-containing materials unless proven otherwise through sampling.
 Buildings constructed after this date may also contain asbestos, and OSHA may require a survey prior to hiring contractors to perform work even if it is recent construction.